HemanthK-Git/Risc_v_32I/README.md

-# RISCV 5-Stage Pipeline Processor with Hazard Detection
+# RISC-V 5-Stage Pipeline Processor with Hazard Detection

 A hardware implementation of a 5-stage pipelined processor based on the RISC-V 32I ISA.
 This project implements a complete 5-stage pipeline with comprehensive hazard detection and has been successfully synthesized for low-power medical applications, serving as a baseline microarchitecture for future pacemaker integration.